Department of Psychology

 Grade and Residency Requirement

 A grade of C or better is required in all courses applied to the major.
-At least 15 hours at the 300 level or above, including at least 9 hours at the 400 level, must be completed at UAB.
+A minimum of 9 semester hours required for the major in 400-level courses must be taken at UAB.

 Additional Requirements